-As summer comes to an end and the colder weather and shorter days begin to make an appearance, many Brits will begin to wonder when they should turn on the heating, especially thanks to recent rising costs.
+The cost of living crisis has hit Brits hard this season.
+As a result, many of us have pushed the boundaries on what temperature needs to drop to before we’ll reach for the thermostat.
 Of course, this is down to personal choice and no answer applies to all, but are there certain factors that make people more likely to bite the bullet and turn the heating on?

 When do Brits first turn the heating on in Autumn?

-We surveyed 1000 people in the UK aged over 18 to find out their attitudes towards central heating, and our research shows that the date that 85% Brits have succumbed to the thermostat is the 3rd October.
+In 2021, we surveyed 1000 people in the UK aged over 18 to find out their attitudes towards central heating, and our research showed that the date that 85% Brits succumbed to the thermostat is the 3rd October.
 However, this statistic varies between the north and the south with northerners waiting until the temperature drops outside slightly more than their southern counterparts…are we surprised?

 The further north we go, the colder it has to be outside before the heating goes on.
 With Scotland holding out the longest, and then having the temperature inside set to much lower than Brits living in the south.

 In order for the majority of Brits to turn their heating on post-summer, the outside temperature needs to have dropped to 13.5 degrees celsius.
 The data reveals that the average temperature needs to be below 12 degrees before Scots turn on the heating whereas in London, one in three will have their heating on at 14 degrees outside.

 Let’s explore some alternative ways to keep warm this autumn without the unwelcome cost of the rising central heating bill.

 If you’re not quite ready to give in to the central heating just yet, here are a few tips on how to keep warm:

 A great way to keep warm and cosy this autumn is with the addition of sheepskin rugs and pillows to your home, this will instantly bring warmth and texture into any living space and keep that autumn chill away.